 LEWISHAM COUNCIL AND MEZE MANGAL: NOTICE WITHDRAWN DISCOVERY

-From extractor fan to existential fight How Lewisham Council’s prosecution of Meze Mangal spiralled from a planning notice into a multimillion-pound Proceeds of Crime case — and how our discovery of one forgotten court document may change everything for the Gök brothers.
+From extractor fan to existential fight.
+How Lewisham Council’s prosecution of Meze Mangal spiralled from a planning notice into a multimillion-pound Proceeds of Crime case — and how our discovery of one forgotten court document may change everything for the Gök brothers.
 The Big Retort… In chess, a pawn captures by moving diagonally one square into the space the enemy piece once held.
 In this analogy, Lewisham Council is the queen: powerful, overreaching, convinced of its own invincibility.
 We — the citizens, the pawns — advance carefully, one square at a time, playing by the rules.
 But when the board is blocked and process bends, there remains one move the powerful in their Catford tower never anticipate: The quiet capture.
 We recently reported the Meze Mangal case — following two Turkish brothers, Ahmet and Sahin, hard-working British citizens, whose passports have been seized.
-Persecuted by officialdom and juggling day-to-day restaurant life under a white-h...
+Persecuted by officialdom and juggling day-to-day restaurant lif...